opentelekomcloud-infra/zuul/doc/source/drivers/gitlab.rst

    .. attr:: approval

-      Bolean value that determines whether to report *approve* or *unapprove* into the merge request approval system.
+      Boolean value that determines whether to report *approve* or *unapprove* into the merge request approval system.
 To set an approval the Zuul user must be a *Developer* or *Maintainer* project's member.
 If not set approval won't be reported.